marcinsaj/block-in-12-nixie-tube-clock/README.md

 The main power switch is located directly next to the power input connector and completely switches the clock on or off.

-The internal status LED is visible through the ventilation openings, providing a discreet power and operating-status indication without requiring an additional external rear-panel LED.
+The internal status LED is mounted inside the enclosure at the rear and is visible through the ventilation openings.
+It provides a discreet indication of the clock's operating state without requiring an additional externally mounted LED.